Welcome to Mannix

 - residents may only use devices for recording performances or taking photos.

-- approval to leave the dining room during dinner should be sought from Administration or the Resident Advisor on Duty.
+- approval to leave the Dining Hoom during dinner should be sought from the Resident Advisor on Duty.

 17.5 General Noise